 It doesn’t matter how strong or durable your roof is, you should still schedule a roof inspection at least twice a year.
-A roof inspection will ensure that your roof remains in good condition and can even help extend its life as a result.
+A roof inspection performed by a roofing contractor will ensure that your roof remains in good condition and can even help extend its life as a result.

 Generally speaking, you should schedule a roof inspection in the fall to make sure it can withstand the harsh weather of winter and in the spring to make sure the previous winter season didn’t cause too much wear and tear.

 The following are some of the typical things a professional roof inspector will look for and do when performing a roof inspection:

 The inspector will check to make sure your attic is properly ventilated.
 If it’s not, it can lead to all kinds of problems that can affect your roof.
 For example, it can lead to ice damming in the winters, which can result in serious water damage.

 Look for Mold and Moisture in the Attic

 Besides looking at your ventilation, the inspector will also look for any signs of mold or excess moisture.

 Check the Attic Insulation

 To prevent excess moisture from forming, your attic needs to be properly insulated.
 This, in turn, will help prevent the heat your home produces from rising into your attic.
 The inspector will check the condition and effectiveness of your attic insulation.

 The inspector will look for any possible leaks or signs of leaks.
 They can do this by looking for water stains, light leaks and actual water leaks within your house and attic.
 They can also do a thorough evaluation of your roof from the exterior to identify any areas that might be vulnerable to potential leaks.